andrewproctor/Intro-to-Base-R/chapter3.md

 Based off of vehicle fuel economy data from the Environment Protection Agency, the following vectors have already been crated for you:  `make`, `model`,`year`, `cylinder`, `drive`, and `mpg`.

-Using these vectors, try once again making and a data frame and then add columns to it.
+Using these vectors, once again make a data frame and then add columns to it.

 `@instructions`